tqwewe/tqwewe.github.io/content/blog/tokio-actors.md

 +++
-title = "Tokio Actors with Traits in Rust" description = "Learn how to create tokio actors using simple traits in Rust" date = 2024-03-30 updated = 2024-04-03 draft = false template = "blog/page.html"
+title = "Tokio Actors with Traits in Rust" description = "Learn how to create tokio actors using simple traits in Rust." date = 2024-03-30 updated = 2024-04-03 draft = false template = "blog/page.html"

 [extra]
-lead = "Learn how to write actors with tokio in Rust"
+lead = "Learn how to write actors with tokio in Rust."
 +++

 In this blog, we'll explore a concise approach at implementing the actor model in Rust,